-Let’s considering the 60/40 stocks and bonds ratio that has long been advocated.
-It doesn’t work in the low interest rate environment we are in.
+Let’s consider the 60/40 stocks and bonds ratio that has long been advocated.
+It doesn’t work in the low-interest-rate environment we are in.
 That’s why utilities are REITs are replacing bonds for many retirees.
-When you consider that, was it about safely or about income?
-Well it was always about both as in the end, nobody can afford to have dead money.
+When you consider that, was it about safety or income?
+Well, it was always about both as in the end, nobody can afford to have dead money.

 The ACCUMULATION PHASE is where you should make your money work for you and grow your nest egg as big as you can.
 It’s not about the dividend income!!!

 The RETIREMENT PHASE is where you should live from your income and generating income is the goal.
-I chose to go for dividend income in order to avoid depleting my portfolio.
+I chose to go for dividend income to avoid depleting my portfolio.

 The challenge I have is the timing of my transition to income.
 I feel I started my transition a little too early now with stocks like AT&T and IBM.

-My holdings between income and growth looks as follow now.
+My holdings between income and growth look as follows now.

-Here is how my sector and industry allocation shapes up.
+Here is how my sector and industry allocation shape up.
 My advice, focus on industry allocation, sectors are too wide.